Anthony Davis NBA Playoffs Player Props: Lakers vs. Warriors

-The Los Angeles Lakers, Anthony Davis included, take the court versus the Golden State Warriors at 10:00 PM ET on Monday in the 2023 NBA Playoffs.
+Anthony Davis could make a big impact for the Los Angeles Lakers at 10:00 PM on Wednesday versus the Golden State Warriors in the 2023 NBA Playoffs.

-In this article, we look at Davis' available prop bets, providing stats to help you figure out the best wagers to make.
+In this piece we'll dive into Davis' stats and trends, helping you make good picks on prop bets.

 Anthony Davis Prop Bets vs. the Warriors